Thank you for reading and reviewing! I hope you enjoy this chapter.

-When she was almost reaching the entrance to the Middle Ring of Ba Sing Se, Katara huffed irritably when Zuko continued to play his game—which by the way, he was doing a poor job—and did not already show himself.
+When she was almost reaching the entrance to the Middle Ring of Ba Sing Se, Katara huffed irritably when Zuko continued to play his game and did not already show himself.
 Did he think she was stupid or what?
 Not being able to take his silence any longer, Katara spun around and placed her hand on her hips.

 "Okay, you can stop that now and come out," she called out as she waited for him to reveal himself.
 When he remained elusive, Katara huffed again.
 "Fine!
 Be that way."
 She turned around and began to stomp away.

 "Katara?
 Is that you?" a familiar, but unexpected masculine voice asked.

 Katara froze in her tracks.

 "Jet?" she asked curiously as she once again turned around.